-employees are unable to attend such training during on duty time because the training is not offered during their scheduled shifts; or, employees are unable to attend such training during on duty time because of calls/responses during on duty time or because of vacation, workers' compensation leave or sick leave, then such required training shall be made up by the employee and shall be eligible for overtime pay.
+The Fire Department provides sufficient on duty time for employees to obtain credit for continuing education required to maintain their EMT-P or EMT-B certification as applicable.
+If and either, then such required training shall be made up by the employee and shall be eligible for overtime pay.
 For other training not required to obtain/maintain certifications as outlined above, employees who do not complete the required hours of education on duty shall be personally responsible to make up any deficiency off duty on their own time and shall not be eligible for any special time off, early release, compensation, travel or expense reimbursement under Sections 3.4(C), (D), (E) or (F), but shall be eligible for any compensation or reimbursement otherwise provided for in this Agreement, provided: